 The Update Server looks at the files on your machine and compares those to the ones on the Server.
 Any files on the Server that have not been updated are downloaded to your machine.
 This allows you to maintain the latest version of Vision at all times.

-I have an expired subscription, how do I get the latest build?
+I have an expired maintenance program, how do I get the latest build?

-Contact the sales team at: email@example.com and renew your subscription.
+Contact the sales team at: email@example.com and renew your maintenance program.
 Vision Support will be able to reactivate your dongle remotely so that you can access the Update Server once again.

-My subscription has expired.
+My maintenance program has expired.
 Can I still run Vision?

 Yes.
 Your dongle will still be active.
 However, you will no longer have access to the latest versions of Vision.
-Make sure that you keep your subscription active to ensure that you have the latest and greatest versions of Vision at your fingertips.
-Please be aware that any fixtures released following your subscription date will not be visible in your Vision model.
+Make sure that you keep your maintenance active to ensure that you have the latest and greatest versions of Vision at your fingertips.
+Please be aware that any fixtures released following your maintenance program date will not be visible in your Vision model.